 (Prof. Anna Huttenlocher and John-Demian (JD) Sauer, Medical Microbiology and Immunolgy): Recruitment and roles in host defense for innate immune cells in response to inracellular bacterial infection.
 Will is a Lecturer for the Academic Transitions and Biology program at Northern Arizona University.

 - Emily Albright

 (Prof. Robert Kalejta, Molecular Virology): Viral and cellular contributions to the epigenetic silencing of viral lytic gene expression during human cytomegalvirus latency.
-Emily will be doing a postdoc in the Kalejta Lab.
+Emily is an assistant scientist in the Kalejta Lab.